IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform

-### Summary as of 28 Feb 2018
+### Summary as of 13 Mar 2018
 Working with our Advanced Border Control and HMPO colleagues to provide a secure platform for their data and then start to onboard more tenants.

 ## Release 1.1

 ### What is blocking us
-- contrary to what theyd said, CSOC cant provide us with protective monitoring by March and wont onboard us until Dec 2018.
-Without this we get no ATO and cant go live.
-We've escalated.
-- the team have not been able to come off their current tasks to support the OAT team so that work is taking longer than expected
+Nothing: ready to go live

 ### Just done
-- ITHC (Penetration testing) and fixes and deployed these to all environments
-- added and sized a new epic to support the ABC testing using live data on preprod
+- been given 'Authority to Operate' and Accreditation
+- had CSOC agree to onboard CDP by 5th April (with a short term process agreed to cover the days from go-live to then)
+- c

 ### About to do/doing
-- seeking 'Authority to Operate' and Accreditation
 - completing all the operational preparation for going live at the end of March

 ## Release 2